kuhumcst/texton/administration.md

 Per default, the PHP wrapper works synchronously, which means that it returns the result of the tool as the response to the HTTP request, accompanied by the return code 200.
 It is however possible to make it work asynchronously, which means that it returns 201 even before the tool is finished doing its thing.
 Then, when the tool is ready, the PHP code must POST the result to the Text Tonsorium.
 One should be careful with asynchronous tools; the Text Tonsorium will take advantage of the doubling of the interaction by sending two new requests, if there are enough jobs waiting to be run.
 Especially if the Text Tonsorium is fed with many uploaded texts (e.g. 100 text documents that all have to be syntactically annotated), a single asynchrounous tool will cause a broad fan of simultaneously running jobs.
 If the hardware can handle those, it's fine, and the results for all annotation tasks will be available rather quickly.
 But if there are not that many cores, the jobs will be plodding.
 The Text Tonsorium will try to restrict the number of running tasks to about 8, but there is no guarantee that will succeed.

 If the tool you want to integrate already is a web app, then the easiest way to integrate it is to still generate and use the PHP app.
 Instead of running the code with `system` or `popen`, the wrapper can forward the request to the web app.
 There are several examples of such tools in this repo.
-(Search for functions called `http'.)
+(Search for functions called `http`.)

 In case you need to debug the wrapper and the wrapper's communication with the tool, there is the function `logit`.
 There is also another function related to logging, called `loginit`.
 Both functions need to be edited a little bit before they become useful: the `return` statements at the start of the function bodies need to be commented out: